lightlytics/gcp-deploymentmanager/walkthrough.md

 ## Enable Necessary APIs

-Enable the necessary APIs, which you will need for the integration.
+Enable the rest of the necessary APIs, which you will need for the integration.
-<walkthrough-enable-apis apis="deploymentmanager.googleapis.com"></walkthrough-enable-apis>
 <walkthrough-enable-apis apis="cloudresourcemanager.googleapis.com"></walkthrough-enable-apis>
 <walkthrough-enable-apis apis="cloudfunctions.googleapis.com"></walkthrough-enable-apis>
 <walkthrough-enable-apis apis="pubsub.googleapis.com"></walkthrough-enable-apis>